Latest results snapshot

 Note: Results reflect the period from July 2016 – June 2017.

-Please visit the results page of our website to view full details.
+Please visit our results page to view full details.

 - Water quality in most estuaries, except for Sandy and Carmila Creek estuaries, was in Good condition.